Trial By Error: The Truth According to Wired (and Alan Levinovitz)

 This is all fully documented and easy to find.
 Levinovitz doesn’t entertain the self-evident possibility that many patients might reject mind-body interventions, as they do more standard biopsychosocial therapies, because they have become aware of such fraudulent research practices.
 Providing information about the 2017 paper might have forced Levinovitz to acknowledge that there is some rationale for people to distrust those investigating and promoting these programs.

 One could argue that the Lightning Process trial was published almost a decade ago, and therefore less relevant to the current context.
 But Levinovitz also ignores an ongoing Finnish study of the Gupta Program.
 (The study was presented as focusing on “amygdala retraining,” whatever that means.)
-That trial recently released preliminary results showing no benefits for the program.
-Maybe Wired would have highlighted the study if the results had been better.
+Last year*, that trial released an interim report noting that “preliminary analyses based on patient-reported outcome measures indicate no signficant differences in effectiveness between the intervention arms.” (*In this sentence, I originally wrote that the Finnish interim results were released “recently.”
+A year ago is not that recent.
+I apologize for the error.)
+Perhaps if the results had been positive, they would have made their way into the Wired article.

 So what happened here?
 Levinovitz has said he worked on the article for a year and declaimed about his vast knowledge of the literature.
 Does that mean he knew about these trials and thought they weren’t worth mentioning?
 If he didn’t know about then, why didn’t Wired’s fact-checking department unearth them?